 According to RaspberryPi.org, the default username on Raspbian is pi and the default password is raspberry.

 To protect your Raspberry Pi from online threats , you should immediately change the default password.
 The latest versions of Raspbian prompt you to do this upon installing, but you might still be using the default if you installed a while ago.

 Here’s how to change your password on Raspbian:

 When logged in, open a Terminal window.
 Enter the passwd command and press Enter.
 The system will prompt you to confirm your current password.
 After this, enter your new password twice, pressing Enter after each entry.
 As is the Linux standard, you won’t see any characters while entering this password.

 If everything worked properly, you’ll see a password updated successfully message.
 This means that you’re good to go with the new password.
 Make sure you remember it!

-Changing the default password is only one of the many ways you should ensure that your Raspberry Pi is secure (indeed, you also need to keep it updated) so take a moment to check yours.
+Changing the default password is only one of the many ways you should ensure that your Raspberry Pi is secure so take a moment to check yours.
 It’s also important to update your Raspberry Pi regularly .
 Here’s how to update Raspberry Pi to the latest Raspbian OS .

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.